30th Jul 2019

 2. Define your scope and timeline

-Everyone in your organisation must be on the same page regarding the purpose of your business IT strategy, which key people are responsible for the delivery of the IT strategy and to who in your organisation the IT strategy applies.
+Everyone in your organisation must share the purpose of your business IT strategy, and understand who is responsible for each part.
 During this part of the process, its beneficial to meet with key members of each department to see how they use the technology your organisation already uses.

-It’s important to review any existing IT Infrastructure your organisation to identify any problems you currently have, what resources are currently being used and how, and most importantly to see what is working and improve upon that.
-You should also take into consideration how your employees in different departments use the technology that’s available and ascertaining what they use and what they don’t.
+It’s important to review any existing IT infrastructure your organisation to identify any problems you currently have, and what’s working well.
+You should also consider how your employees in different departments use the technology that’s available and ascertaining what they do and don’t use.

-Thinking critically about how your organisation’s IT is being used and analysing this will deliver the best value and give your organisation the ability to develop a business IT strategy that utilises the resources you already have in the most effective manner.
+Thinking critically about how your organisation’s IT is being used and analysing this will deliver the best value.
+It’ll give your organisation the ability to develop a business IT strategy that utilises resources you already have in the most effective manner.

 4. Create a roadmap

-Creating a roadmap in the development of your IT strategy may appear to be the largest and most difficult step, however, if planned properly it can be relatively easy to define resource allocation.
+Creating a roadmap in the development of your IT strategy can be complex.
+However, if planned properly, it makes it easy to define resource allocation.

 5. Establish your metrics